-Earlier this year I was lucky enough to undertake a 4-week tour of Greece to reconnoiter the tour that Magellan are offering in 2019.
+Earlier this year I was lucky enough to undertake a 4-week tour of Greece to reconnoiter the tour that Magellan are now offering.

 For those who don’t know the Magellan system, after all the route planning for a new tour is finally done, Magellan then send scout(s) to ride/drive the entire tour route, check the satnav files work, check out all of the hotels and coffee/lunch stops and to explore the places worth visiting, both en-route and on the scheduled days off the bike, to ensure the new tour is as smooth and enjoyable as possible.

 We discovered that Greece is almost ideal motorcycling country, with endless gentle twisty mountain roads, great views, and good road surfaces.
 Then there are the amazing ancient ruins and cultural sites galore, coupled with warm weather.
 When we were there in May the lemon trees had already fruited, and the lemons had ripened, and wheat was being harvested.

 When you throw in the super friendly Greeks and superb food, what’s not to like?

 So, in early May, we took Eurotunnel to Calais and headed into Northern France, and the Vosges mountains via the beautiful city of Reims.
 Then on to Flims in Switzerland and crossed into Italy via the iconic Stelvio pass.
 After a night on the banks of Lake Garda we headed to the Italian port of Ancona for the overnight ferry to Igoumenitsa in mainland Greece.